-A rough approximation to the true field is obtained by dividing the apparent field of the eyepiece by the magnification.
+A rough approximation to the true field is obtained by dividing the apparent field of the eyepiece by the telescope magnification.
 It's rough because eyepieces do not magnify linearly across the field, and a factor involving geometric "pincushion" distortion must be applied.
 Needless to say, this is usually known only to the designer.
 So use the star drift to determine true field accurately.

 Apparent field is the angle perceived by your eye when the field stop is seen through the eyepiece.
 If you want to know which of two eyepieces is likely to have a larger apparent field, hold one up to each eye as if you were looking through binoculars.
 Position them so the field circles overlap, and it will be very clear which circle is larger.

 Exit pupil is the image of the objective formed by the eyepiece.
 It's where you place your eye to view the entire field.
 Its diameter is equal to the objective diameter divided by the magnification.
 Binocular makers indirectly specify the exit pupil by always specifying the magnification and the aperture.
 The exit pupil may also be defined by the objective's f/number.
 For example, an eyepiece of 35-millimeter focal length, when used on an f/5 telescope, will give a 7-mm exit pupil.
 There is no single best exit pupil for low power or high power.
 As we shall see, it depends on many factors.